Nationally-Recognized Leadership Consultant, Award-Winning Author, Expert Presenter, and Colonel USAF (Ret)

-A prolific writer, blogger and thought leader, Lee's latest award-winning book, Leading with Honor: Leadership Lessons from the Hanoi Hilton, shares his POW experience and the 14 leadership principles that helped him and his compatriots resist, survive, and return with honor.
+A prolific writer, blogger and thought leader, Lee's latest award-winning book, Leading with Honor®: Leadership Lessons from the Hanoi Hilton, shares his POW experience and the 14 leadership principles that helped him and his compatriots resist, survive, and return with honor.
 His previous book, Leading Talents, Leading Teams, was published by Northfield Publishing and shares in-depth team concepts on how to lead and manage based on individual, innate gifts and talents.
 Additionally, Lee co-authored three books and workbooks on career planning.
-He is a conference and motivational speaker on the subjects of leadership and performance, team building, mentoring, and career planning.
-His speaking and media appearances include interviews on networks such as CNN, CBS This Morning, C-SPAN, ABC World News, Fox News Channel, plus hundreds of speaking engagements in various industry sectors throughout the world.
+He is a nationally-recognized presenter and expert on the subjects of leadership and performance, team building, mentoring, and career planning.
+Some of his appearances include interviews on networks such as CNN, CBS This Morning, C-SPAN, ABC World News, Fox News Channel, plus hundreds of engagements in various industry sectors throughout the world.

-Lee holds a B.A. degree in History from the University of Georgia and a M.S. degree in Counseling and Human Development from Troy State University in Alabama.
+Lee holds a B.A. degree in History from the University of Georgia and a M.S. degree in Counseling and Human Development from Troy University in Alabama.
 He is a graduate of the Armed Forces Staff College and the Air War College.
 Lee supervised, educated, and trained officers for the last 17 years of his Air Force career.
 He served as the Vice Commandant of the Squadron Officer School, the Air Force’s leadership school for captains.
 He completed his Air Force career as Professor of Aerospace Studies and Commander of Air Force ROTC at the University of Georgia.
 More recently he has developed and presented leadership curricula in numerous organizations including Fortune 500 companies, focusing on management performance, leadership accountability and principle-based management strategies.

 AIR FORCE OFFICER and PILOT